CD3/preview-py/README.md

 To use the make handler, create a file named `makefile.<file_extension>` that defines the `preview-build` and `preview-view` targets.
 Preview will set two variables named `PREVIEW_INPUT_FILE` and `PREVIEW_TMPDIR` that contain the name of the file being previewed, and the path to a temporary directory that is created for the hander to use.

+# Dedicated Commands

+The `preview` install includes some commands dedicated to specific tools.
+For example, `preview-gnuplot` can be used to preview gnuplot scripts.
+These didicated commands are written for source files that are combersom or flakey to preview with the make/just handlers.